 A location release is a short agreement with the location that you have the permission to use the property for the purpose of photographing.
 Upon request you must be able to prove that the images you have submitted meet all legal requirements for participation in the Red Bull Illume Image Quest, which includes the proof that no rights of any third party are infringed.
 If you cannot provide such an agreement with the location, this may result in disqualification.

 Yes you can, but make sure that you still have all rights for the image.
 Submitting photographers must own all rights to any photographs entered in this contest.

-Also note that all competing images must be taken after 28.02.2010.
+Please note that all images must have been taken after 30.04.2013.

 In order to maintain impartiality all images will be made anonymous before the judges receive them.